The 10 Worst Neighborhoods In San Diego For 2022

 Then, we ranked each neighborhood in San Diego, California for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of San Diego.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of San Diego.

-Read on below to learn more about these terrible places around San Diego to live.
-Or skip to the end to see the list of all 84 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 83 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around San Diego

-As we mentioned earlier, the neighborhoods in San Diego aren't all bad.
-Del Mar Heights takes the cake as the best place to live in San Diego.
+As mentioned earlier, the neighborhoods in San Diego aren’t all bad.
+Wooded Area takes the cake as the best place to live in San Diego.

 We ranked the neighborhoods from worst to best in the chart below.